These days, many dogs can live up to 17 to 20 years old, although the average dog lives about 13 years.

 - Thyroid levels

-In addition to the above, dental care and examination should also be done, preferably semi-annually or more frequently as needed.
+In addition to the above, an aging dog should receive dental care and examination, preferably semi-annually or more frequently as needed.

 When To See a Vet

 If your aging dog shows any of the following signs and symptoms, you should take him to the veterinarian without delay: